mogmyij/webstore/docs/documentation.md

 *   **Order Management Backend**: A backend system to store and manage orders created after successful checkout.
 *   **Mobile Responsiveness**: While Tailwind CSS provides tools for responsiveness and some responsive classes are used (e.g. `md:` prefixes), a dedicated pass for mobile UX refinement might be needed.
 *   **Error Handling & Loading States**: More robust error handling (e.g., for failed data fetching if APIs were used) and visual loading states (skeletons, spinners) could be added.
 The product detail page has a basic "Loading..." message.
+*   **Order Confirmation Enhancements**:
+    *   Replace mock order data with real order information from backend APIs.
+    *   Implement order tracking functionality with tracking numbers and status updates.
+    *   Add PDF invoice generation and download capability.
+    *   Integrate with email service for automated order confirmation emails.
+    *   Add order history access for returning customers when user accounts are implemented.

+*   **Enhanced Payment Integration**:
+    *   The current payment info display is designed to work with various payment methods.
+    *   Future integration with HitPay or other payment providers can easily populate the payment information components.
+    *   Support for additional payment methods (digital wallets, bank transfers) can be added through the existing PaymentInfo component structure.

+*   **Order Management Features**:
+    *   The confirmation page structure supports future features like order modifications, cancellations, or returns.
+    *   Component architecture allows for easy addition of customer service contact information or support chat integration.
+    *   The detailed order display can be extended to include estimated delivery dates and shipping tracking.